 In January 2021, our award-winning Can you see me? film series—created for Deloitte people but rolled out externally, too—featured the stories of Jackie, a trans woman and Alejandro, a gay man.
 While the characters are fictional and are played by actors with similar, lived experiences, the films represent the authentic stories of many people.
 They were created to help viewers understand that everyone is a sum of their parts and experiences and that words and actions have an impact on others.

 To coincide with the 2021 International Day of Transgender Visibility on 31 March, Deloitte Global developed and rolled out transgender inclusion guidance, providing a wealth of resources and guidance to enable Deloitte firms to provide their transgender colleagues the workplace support and environment they need—both as they transition and beyond.
 This guidance was followed in June 2021 with additional resources to enable all Deloitte firms to review their internal policies from a LGBT+ inclusion lens and augment the transgender and LGBT+ inclusion learning and support resources available to Deloitte people worldwide.

-Deloitte is also recognized by various other organizations for its work to foster LGBT+ inclusion.
-For example, Deloitte Australia is recognized as an employer of choice for LGBT+ inclusion, achieving Gold Employer Status in the 2020 Pride in Diversity Annual Workplace Equality Index.
+Deloitte is also recognised by various other organisations for its work to foster LGBT+ inclusion.
+For example, Deloitte Australia is recognised as an employer of choice for LGBT+ inclusion, achieving Gold Employer Status in the 2020 Pride in Diversity Annual Workplace Equality Index.
 And in the US, Deloitte LLP has achieved a perfect score on the Human Rights Campaign Foundation Corporate Equality Index, for 14 consecutive years.
 The Deloitte US firm also made the list of Best Places to Work for LGBTQ Equality in 2021.